 The Government of Canada has made important changes to the rules governing deposit insurance protection for deposits held “in trust” at CDIC member institutions.
-The changes take effect April 30, 2022 and introduce new disclosure requirements for Trustees.
+The changes took effect April 30, 2022 and introduced new disclosure requirements for Trustees.

 If you are a Trustee who holds eligible deposits in trust at a CDIC Member Institution in your professional capacity, you may be a Professional Trustee.
 Professional Trustees can choose to benefit from less onerous disclosure requirements.
 For more information, please visit Professional Trustees.

 To further assist Trustees and Professional Trustees in understanding and implementing the new requirements, CDIC has developed the following downloadable presentation which provides an overview of the legislative amendments.
 It is strongly recommended that all trustees download and review the presentation.

 Not sure if you hold funds in a professional capacity?
 Please use the Trustee Decision Tree to find out: